Geometric invariants for $p$-groups of class 2 and exponent $p$: Introduction

-Standard invariants for $p$-groups of class 2 and exponent $p$ often coincide.
-Here we introduce some new invariants from algebraic geometry which apply specifically to these groups.
+Standard group-theoretic invariants for $p$-groups of class 2 and exponent $p$ often coincide.
+We introduce invariants from algebraic geometry which apply specifically to these groups.
 The invariants are extracted from the skew-symmetric matrices of linear forms that these groups determine.
-We demonstrate two important features: the invariants are discriminating -- they sometimes partition a family up to isomorphism; and they can be computed for a range of primes.
-Our invariants are computed in affine varieties, rather than in the $p$-group as for most existing invariants, and successful computations seem less dependent on the size of the prime.
+We demonstrate that the invariants are discriminating -- they sometimes partition a family up to isomorphism -- and they can be computed for a range of primes.
+Our invariants are computed in affine varieties, rather than in the $p$-group as for many existing invariants, and successful computations seem less dependent on the size of the prime.
+We plan to investigate the effectiveness of these novel invariants for other related questions.

 The structure of the paper is the following.
-We first present an explicit version of the standard correspondence between $p$-groups of class $2$ and exponent $p$ and skew-symmetric matrices of linear forms over $\ff$. \cref{thm:iso-tensors} characterises group isomorphism in terms of orbits of such matrices.
-A consequence is that the rank loci of a skew-symmetric matrix of linear forms over $\F_p$ are determined by the isomorphism class of the corresponding group, up to an isomorphism of $\F_p$-varieties. \cref{th:invariants} lists group invariants attached to the rank ideals.
-In Section \ref{sec:4-3} we illustrate how, using this machinery, we can distinguish among the $4$-generator groups of order $p^7$, class 2, and exponent $p$.
-We then use these invariants to study the corresponding 5-generator $p$-groups, the smallest case where complete information about the relevant orbits of spaces is unknown.
-Here we consider work of Brahana \cite{Brah51, Brah58}, Copetti \cite{Cop04} and Vaughan-Lee \cite{VL15}.
+In ~\cref{sec:gps-from-tensors} we summarise the standard Baer correspondence between $p$-groups of class $2$ and exponent $p$ and skew-symmetric matrices of linear forms over $\ff$.
+A consequence is that the rank loci of a skew-symmetric matrix of linear forms over $\F_p$ are determined by the isomorphism class of the corresponding group. \cref{th:invariants} lists group invariants attached to the rank ideals.
+In Section \ref{sec:4-3} we illustrate how these distinguish up to isomorphism the $4$-generator groups of order $p^7$, class 2, and exponent $p$.
+In \cref{sec:5-gen}, building on work of Brahana \cite{Brah51, Brah58}, Copetti \cite{Cop04}, and Vaughan-Lee \cite{VL15}, we explore the corresponding $5$-generator groups of order dividing $p^9$.
+We distinguish these with one exception: two groups of order $p^8$.
+In \cref{thm:lee} we show that the examples of \cite{Lee16} motivated by Higman's PORC conjecture have minimal order.
+An explicit discussion of the well-known connection with tensors appears in~\cite{OBS24}.

-Our {\sc Magma} code to construct the invariants and associated data for the 4- and 5-generator groups is available publicly \cite{GITPAGE}.